-- Use of medicines that open the airways (bronchodilators)
+Using medicines that open the airways (bronchodilators)

-- Use of pain medicines
+Using pain medicines

-- Extreme tiredness or other conditions that affect a person’s ability to do the tests
+Extreme tiredness or other conditions such as a head cold that affect your ability

 How do I get ready for pulmonary function tests?

 Your healthcare provider will explain the procedure to you.
-Ask him or her any questions
+Ask any questions you

-over-the-counter medicines, vitamins, and herbal supplements.
+and over-the-counter medicines, vitamins, herbs, and other supplements.

 provider how many hours before the test you should stop smoking.

-- Follow any other instructions your healthcare provider gives you
+Follow any other instructions your healthcare provider gives you.

 Your height and weight will be recorded before the test.
 This is done so that your